cmlizama/sandboxkeystone/README.md

 To add a page
--A view, a js file, a models.js, an app.get route in index.js, and add the route in the nav bar
+-A view, a js file in the views, a models.js, an app.get route in routes/index.js, and add the route in the nav bar if needed.

 -Light deployment rundown: